 The ease of doing business in Hong Kong is reflected in its positive rankings in international business surveys.
-Most notably, in the World Bank's Ease of Doing Business Survey for 2017, Hong Kong achieved an impressive rank of fourth worldwide.
-Its best performing subcategories included ease of paying taxes, protecting minority investors and starting a business.
+Most notably, in the World Bank's Ease of Doing Business Survey for 2018, Hong Kong achieved an impressive rank of fifth worldwide.
+Its best performing subcategories included ease of paying taxes, starting a business and getting electricity.

 Official hours are usually Monday to Friday 9am to 6pm, sometimes with a half-day on Saturdays from 9am to 1pm.
 However, workers may often be expected to work beyond these hours, especially those in senior positions.